Slipknot (album): Recording and production

 The album's recording process was "very aggressive and chaotic", as producer Robinson strove to capture the intensity that the band created when performing live.
 Within three days all the drums were recorded, which contributed to the raw, live sound on the album that the band considered integral to its musical direction.
 Robinson played a big part in the stylistic change of the band, convincing them to cut off the more experimental sections and guitar solos in favor of a straightforward metal sound.
 By November 11, 1998, the recording of the album seemed complete and the band returned to Des Moines.
 During the Christmas period, guitarist Josh Brainard, who recorded on all the tracks to that point, left the band.
-The reasons for his departure were unclear; it was widely thought to have been because of family constraints, however, Brainard dispeled these rumours, explaining that "some decisions were made that I wasn't particularly happy with."
+The reasons for his departure were unclear; it was widely thought to have been because of family constraints.
+However, Brainard dispelled these rumours, explaining that "some decisions were made that I wasn't particularly happy with."
 His replacement was Jim Root, with whom the band returned to the studio in February 1999.
-Slipknot finished recording during this period, with two extra songs: a re-recording of "Me Inside", and a new track called "Purity".
-The mixing stages turned out to be very challenging, as drummer Joey Jordison and producer Robinson mastered the entire album with analog equipment, instead of the then more common method of using digital formats.
+Slipknot finished recording during this period, with one new track called "Purity".
+The mixing stages turned out to be very challenging, as drummer Joey Jordison and producer Robinson mixed the entire album with analog equipment, instead of the then more common method of using digital formats.
 "Wait and Bleed" and "Spit It Out", which also appeared on the demo prior to the album, were released on the album, also; the demo songs "Interloper" and "Despise" are available on the digipak version of the same album.